-Answer: Your family is in a very difficult situation and it appears that you have been unable to find anyone who can help you locate a suitable home for your step-father.
+Answer: Your family is in a very difficult situation and it appears that you have been unable to find anyone who can help you locate a suitable home for your step-father as suffering from Dementia.

 If you are not able to get help from a state agency as to where he might be cared for, one other thing you can try is to to locate a geriatric care manager in your state who has a specialty in psychiatric assessments.
 This person should be able to give you more specific information on the housing options that are available for your step-father.